The Ultimate Guide to EU GDPR Compliance

 Who does GDPR apply to?

-GDPR applies to every individual, company or organization who either is controller or processor of personal data of EU residents.
-Its provisions will ensure protection and privacy of EU citizens’ personal data and regulate its storage and transfer.
+GDPR applies to every individual, company, or organization who either is controller or processor of personal data of EU residents.
+Its provisions will ensure the protection and privacy of EU citizens’ personal data and regulate its storage and transfer.

 Any business or company, regardless of its geographic location, that provides services to European consumers, stores or transmits their personal data (for example, Google, Facebook, Twitter, etc) or monitors the behavior of EU subjects, will have to comply with GDPR provisions to continue their business in Europe.